 By now, you have probably discovered that most cloud accounting platforms offer bank reconciliation and invoicing features.
-In our previous blog, we even discussed Xero's Expense Claims feature and how you can maximise its use.
-But if you think that is all there is to shifting your accounting systems to the cloud, you're wrong.
+But if you think that is all there is to shifting your accounting systems to the cloud, you might want to rethink that.
 In fact, there are certain cloud accounting features that you have probably overlooked.
 Here are some of them:

 While startups merely require basic payroll functions, it's a different case altogether for growing businesses.
 As it is, businesses with growing revenues usually require more people to keep the business running smoothly.
 The more employees they have under their wing, the more complex the company's payroll processes become.
 And this is where advanced payroll systems come in.

 If your business is looking for advanced payroll features, you can count on Xero to step in and give a hand.
 This feature even includes tax and leave calculators for easier and more accurate computations.

 Related: The Basics Of Paying Payroll Tax